When I say “Blockchain is BORING” I’m being a little bit cheeky and purposely inflammatory.

-SafeCoins act to incentivise network resources such as storage capability.
+SafeCoins act to incentivize network resources such as storage capacity.

 This incentive model is called farming, akin to Bitcoins mining only no specialized hardware or knowledge is required.
 Farming the network in return for SafeCoin will be possible on desktop computers, laptops, tablets, phones, and single board or single purpose computers.

-This unique identification system is what can be described as unique token type data and illustrated as follows in the two images and quotes that I pinched from Maidsafes Git below.
+This unique identification system is what can be described as unique token-type data and is illustrated as follows in the two images and quotes that I pinched from Maidsafes Git below.